 We are the subject of an SEC investigation principally related to the activities of our Former Adviser, and we may possibly be subject to a variety of additional claims and lawsuits as well as additional SEC examinations or investigations.
 See "Business - Legal Proceedings."
 The outcome of the SEC investigation may materially adversely affect our business, financial condition, and/or operating results and may continue without resolution for long periods of time.
 Litigation and responses to the SEC's inquiries might consume substantial amounts of our management's time and attention, and that time and the devotion of these resources may, at times, be disproportionate to the amounts at stake.
 The SEC investigation is subject to inherent uncertainties and management's view of these matters may change in the future.
 A material adverse impact on our financial statements also could occur for the period in which the effect of an unfavorable final outcome becomes probable and reasonably estimable, particularly where the claims with respect to a particular period exceed both the amount of our insurance coverage relating to claims made with respect to the same period and the amount of any indemnification recoverable from Fifth Street Holdings L.P.
 In addition, we may incur expenses associated with defending ourselves against this litigation and other future claims and responding to the SEC's inquiries, and these expenses may be material to our earnings in future periods that might exceed the amount of any indemnification recoverable from Fifth Street Holdings L.P.
-Under the New Investment Advisory Agreement, we are required to indemnify our Investment Adviser for its expenses incurred in any litigation arising from the rendering of our Investment Adviser's services under the investment advisory agreement or otherwise as our Investment Adviser absent willful misfeasance, bad faith or gross negligence in the performance of its duties or by reason of the reckless disregard of its duties and obligations, and our Former Advise
+Under the New Investment Advisory Agreement, we are required to indemnify our Investment Adviser of our services under the investment advisory agreement or otherwise as our Investment Adviser absent willful misfeasance, bad faith or gross negligence in the performance of its duties or by reason of the reckless disregard of its duties and obligations, and our Former Adviser may seek similar indemnification under the Former Investment Advisory Agreement.